Bug severity: how to manage bugs more efficiently in 2023

 How to use Bugpilot for instant bug resolution

 Bugpilot is an AI-powered bug resolution software.
 It helps save you money by speeding up the bug resolution process.
-Here's how Bugpilot helps SaaS teams to understand, prioritize, and ultimately speed up the fix time of user-facing bugs.
+Here's how Bugpilot helps SaaS teams understand, prioritize, and ultimately speed up the fix time of user-facing bugs.

 Understand the bug quicker